Member Organizations

 In Indonesia, the Ministry of Higher Education, Ministry of Finance (MoF), Ikatan Akuntan Indonesia/Institute of Indonesia Chartered Accountants (IAI), and Institut Akuntan Publik Indonesia/Indonesian Institute of Certified Public Accountants (IAPI) have a role in implementing IPD and CPD requirements for professional accountants.

-Both IAI and IAPI report that the IES are incorporated into the educational programs in Indonesia for all professional accountants.
-IAPI reports that the latest 2021 IES are incorporated in Indonesia.
+Both IAI and IAPI report that the latest IES requirements are incorporated into the educational programs in Indonesia for all professional accountants.

 Current Status: Adopted